rabbitmq/rabbitmq-msg-store-index-eleveldb/README.md

 So 1 million messages in ETS index, will require ~ 120MB of memory, 10 million will require ~ 1GB.

-The memory consumed by ElebelDB index depends on several settings.
+The memory consumed by ElevelDB index depends on several settings.
 You can configure `total_leveldb_mem` application environment variable to set memory limit for LevelDB itself.
 Increasing the limit can increase the throughput for large message stores.

-Bloom filter will consume 2.28 MB per million messages and it's size should be configured using `bloom_filter_size` application environment variable.
+Bloom filter will consume 2.28 MB per million messages and its size should be configured using `bloom_filter_size` application environment variable.
 The default value for this variable is 1 million.